hyperspy/hyperspy/doc/user_guide/mva.rst

 .. code-block:: python

    >>> s.decomposition(algorithm='ORPCA',
-   ...                 output_dimension=3)
+                       output_dimension=3)

-The online RPCA implementation sets several default parameters that are usually suitable for most datasets.
+The online RPCA implementation sets several default parameters that are usually suitable for most datasets, including the regularization parameter highlighted above.
 However, to improve the convergence you can "train" the algorithm with the first few samples of your dataset.
 For example, the following code will train ORPCA using the first 32 samples of the data.

 .. code-block:: python

    >>> s.decomposition(algorithm='ORPCA',
-   ...                 output_dimension=3,
+                       output_dimension=3,
-   ...                 training_samples=32)
+                       training_samples=32)

 Finally, online RPCA includes three alternative methods to the default closed-form solver, which can again improve both the convergence and speed